-In the time of preparing lists of things and activities we want to commit ourselves to in the coming year, I’m encouraging you, my wise, conscious Readers, to make (and USE) a list of things that you don’t have to do.
+In the time of preparing lists of things and activities we want to commit ourselves to in the coming year, I’m encouraging you, my wise, conscious Readers, to make (and USE) a list of things you don’t have to do.

 To do lists are useful tools.
 Doing new things, doing more things is great because it makes our ideas happen, it improves our environment, gives us fun or growth.
 But too much of this productivity, usefulness, growth, and effectiveness is as destructive as doing literally nothing is.